From the 1st of April 2022 NHS Forth Valley's Immunisation team will be taking over Travel Health Service for NHS Forth Valley patients

 Before you go

 Well before travelling abroad, check with your Travel Agent or the Tourist Office/Embassy of the country you intend to visit on any special precautions you may need to take.
-At least two months before departure, find out about any vaccination requirements from the Practice Nurse.
+At least two months before departure.
 Pack a small first aid kit containing adhesive dressings, insect repellent, antiseptic cream and water purification tablets etc…..ask at your pharmacist.

 Check on the quality of the drinking water.
 If in doubt drink only bottled water, or use water purification tablets.
 Avoid ice in drinks, as this may well have been made from suspect water.
 Raw vegetables, salads and fresh fruits should be carefully washed in clean water.
 If in doubt, stick to freshly cooked food.
 Beware of the sun!
 Use a high factor sunscreen, particularly in the first few days of exposure.
 Children in particular should be closely monitored in this respect.